Pr-E/BTH_Heathcare_Utilisation_TRE_Workflow_01/active_blackpool_tre_workflow/README.md

 This pre-screen flags obvious patient-level filenames and small aggregate cells.
 It **does not replace the TRE's formal disclosure-control process**.

-Patient-level files such as the patient spine, outcome dataset, matched population, propensity-scored population and cluster assignments are internal analytical artefacts and should not be requested for egress.

 ---

 # 8. Reproducibility